prisma-archive/prep/README.md

 }
 ```

+### 2. Synchronous Function

-You can also return a function that returns the prep config.
+You can also return a function that returns the config for `prep`.

 ```js
 export default () => {